quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 - the offset up to which the sender commits to sending might be smaller than Final Size,
-- this offset might get reduced by subsequent RESET_STREAM_AT frames,
+- this offset might get reduced by subsequent RESET_STREAM_AT frames, and
-- the closure is accompanied by an error code, and
+- the closure is accompanied by an error code.
-- the RESET_STREAM_AT frame does not contain any payload like the STREAM frame with the FIN bit does.

-Therefore, QUIC stacks might implement support for the RESET_STREAM_AT frame by extending their code paths that deal with the FIN bit.

 # Security Considerations